csci450-comparch/assg03/README.md

 current `RPC` as we have done for other instructions.

 To implement `br`, you need to check the instruction N,Z,P bits against the current `RCOND` bits.
-You will need a new macro that you can call `FCND`.
-This macro should extract the bits 11-9 from the instruction.
-You can do this by left shifting by 9 bits and masking with b111 (0x7).
-Then you can use a bitwise and `&` operation between the two, and if the result is non zero, then the condition was met and the branch should be performed.
+As mentioned, these are in the same positions accessed by the `DR` macro, which you can reuse here to extract from the instruction.
+You have to and `&` together the `RND` register and the condition bits in the instruction.
+If the result is true (non zero) then the flag specified in the instruction and the condition code in RCOND must both have been set, so you should perform the branch.
+If the result end up being false (zero) then you do nothing, the conditional branch is not taken.

 Implement the `br` instruction and once it is passing the unit tests continue on to the final control